AnimosWorkshop/Sor-Vault/Sign of Remembrance/Items/Craftable/Armorer.md

 - - -
 ## Armor Bases

+>[!note]
-><u>Note:</u> Without armor, most races have a base AC of 9 and are weak to Slashing damage.
+>Without armor, most races have a base AC of 9 and are weak to Slashing damage.

 ### Light Armor
 | **Armor**       | **Cost** | **Weight** | **Base AC** | **Weakness**   |